-Denmark and Latvia are Member States of the European Union, and therefore in Community waters are subject to and implement the CFP.
+Estonia is a Member State of the European Union, and therefore in Community waters is subject to and implements the CFP.

 Total allowable catches (TACs) are set for most commercial fish stocks, by the EU for member states following consultation with Council and Parliament.
 The EU prepares regulations, based on scientific advice from the advisory bodies ICES and STECF.
 TAC's are then set annually by the European Council.
 Some multi-annual plans (as in the case of the Baltic MAP for Baltic sprat and central Baltic herring) contain rules for the setting of TACs which are then shared between EU countries in the form of national quotas.
 For each stock a different allocation percentage per EU country is applied for the sharing out of the quotas.
 This fixed percentage is known as the relative stability key.